cboettig/labnotebook/_posts/2010-04-16-iEvoBio-Submission.md

 ### Quantifying Information in a Phylogenetic Tree: The Robustness of Phylogenetic Signal

-Since Felsenstein (1985)’s influential paper on phylogenetic contrasts, phylogenetically-based inferences of evolutionary patterns have gotten increasingly more complex (Hansen, 1997; Butler and King, 2004;
+Since Felsenstein (1985)'s influential paper on phylogenetic contrasts, phylogenetically-based inferences of evolutionary patterns have gotten increasingly more complex (Hansen, 1997; Butler and King, 2004;
-Freckleton and Harvey, 2006; O’Meara et al., 2006; Pagel and Meade, 2006).
+Freckleton and Harvey, 2006; O'Meara et al., 2006; Pagel and Meade, 2006).
 More and more sophisticated models are applied to datasets of species mean traits on a phylogenetic tree in an attempt to answer such questions as reconstructing ancestral states, identify changes in rates